 Starting positions for most races shall be determined by qualifying sessions.
 These sessions shall be designated on the track schedule provided for an event.
 Times listed on the track schedule include the total time allotted for qualifying including warm up and cool down laps and may be shortened or extended at the discretion of the Chief Steward.
-During a qualifying session that involves cars that are not participating in a race all normal lapping session rules shall apply; proper consideration should be given to these drivers.
-During a qualifying session that only includes cars involved in racing, passing restrictions will not apply.
+There is no guaranteed amount of green track for a qualifying session.